booksmusicfilmstv.com: Home Books Music Films TV Peace & Freedom Press

 Summaries of issues 1-99 of 'Data Dump' SF Newsletter

-The latest on collections, anthologies, SF music, etc.
+The late Steve Sneyd's Data Dump contained the latest on collections, anthologies, SF music, etc.

 DATA DUMP 101

 A typed 8 page summary of the previous 100 Data Dumps!
 Also, (still) unanswered questions from previous issues and a list of American and Canadian SF poets, who've been published in the UK.

 Includes a list of small press mags that have survived after 30 years, a fine bit of pith from Mike Johnson, John M. Ford obituary, an article on SF music and opera, and a plug for a Hawkwind release in the margin!